Master of Science in Biology: Concentration in Physiology and Behavioral Biology

 In addition to the baccalaureate degree, or the equivalent, in biological sciences, the program requires that the applicant have the equivalent of one semester of upper division physiology with laboratory, two semesters of college physics, two semesters of general college chemistry, and one semester of organic chemistry.

-- All courses listed on the Advancement to Candidacy (ATC) (or to satisfy conditional requirements) must be completed with a letter grade.
-The culminating experience courses, BIOL 895 and BIOL 898 are the exception and will be graded on a CR/NC basis.
+- All courses taken to satisfy conditional requirements or listed on the Advancement to Candidacy (ATC) must be completed with a letter grade.
+The Culminating Experience courses, BIOL 895 and BIOL 898, are the exception and will be graded on a CR/NC basis.

-- A minimum of 30 units of upper division and/or graduate credit (may include up to six units of experimental courses in biology).
+- A minimum of 30 units of upper-division and/or graduate credit.

-- A minimum of 21 units of which six units may be from a graduate level paired course.
+A minimum of 21 units of the 30 total must be from graduate-level or paired courses.
+Six units may be from paired courses.

-- An oral defense of the thesis or research project.
+An oral defense of the thesis or research project is required.